 The motivations for murder are numerous.
 From crimes of passion to insatiable quests for money, power, and fame, to manslaughter, drug trafficking, and police brutality; anyone can become a murderer given the right set of circumstances.

 Societies have rightfully developed various methods to sanction murder, but still, people killing other people appears to be a trait of human society.

 Important Homicide Statistics (Editor’s Choice)

-- Women account for 82% of murder victims killed by an intimate partner
+- Women represent over 80% of murder victims killed by an intimate partner

 What Is the Murder Rate in the US?

 The US homicide rate is based on reported cases, and many crimes still go unsolved and unreported.
 Still, there is a glimmering light, as rates in the US appear to be slowly decreasing, with 16,425 homicide cases reported across the country in 2019.